Family Law FAQs

 Can I still co-parent my child during this pandemic?

-Further to Senior Cabinet Minister Michael Gove’s announcement on 24th March, where he stated that, “Where parents do not live in the same household, children under 18 can be moved between their parents’ homes”, the President of the Family Division has published some further guidance.
-You can read the guidance here.
+Senior Cabinet Minister Michael Gove’s announcement on 24th March, where he stated that, “Where parents do not live in the same household, children under 18 can be moved between their parents’ homes”, still stands.
+You can view the latest guidance in full here.

 If you’re a parent who is experiencing difficulty co-parenting or you need advice around childcare arrangements in general, our Family solicitors are here to help.
 Call us on 0117 325 2929 or complete our online enquiry form.